Updated November 27, 2025: Feb 3/26

 1. Angry at me failing.

 2. Angry at you limiting our good time together.
-(For angry at you for hurting me, see “Seeing Sequence Meets Revenge).
+(Or angry at you for hurting me, see “Seeing Sequence Meets Revenge).

 3. Difficulty with transitions.

-4. I try to fix something I need now that is broken.
+4. I try to fix something I need now but is broken.

 5. Mad at myself.